nicofuertes/a/_teaching/2017-spring-teaching-4.md

 ---

 I designed an original, undergraduate-level summer course discussing the social scientific scholarship on the status and origins of health inequities in the United States.
 I evaluated applications for the course, selecting a cohort of 30 students.
 I also recruited, designed ASE contracts for, and coordinated a team of two Teaching Assistants.
 Throughout the course, I mentored student groups working on empirical research projects related to health disparities.

----
-title: "ECON 10A: Intermediate Microeconomic Theory and ECON 107A: History of Economics"
-collection: teaching
-type: "Teaching Assistant"
-permalink: /teaching/2015-spring-teaching-1
-date: 2020-01-01
-venue: "UC Santa Barbara"
----

- I led in-person discussion sections with up to 25 undergraduate students and held held in-person and Zoom office hours.
-I graded exams and essay assignments as well as proctored exams.